 These are The Ancient Melodies.
 They are arranged using mathematical constants in base 12, played in the 12 musical tones.
-What is most astonishing is that a series of random notes from the chromatic scale quickly sounds strange, dissonant, non-cohesive, and it's difficult to arrange into anything with conventional harmonic structure, or a consistent theme.
+What is most astonishing is that a series of random notes from the chromatic scale typically sounds strange, meandering, and it's difficult to arrange into anything that has conventional harmonic structure or theme.
 However, these mathematical digit sequences sound like they came straight from the mind of a composer, and are brimming with lively personality, haunting beauty, and breathtaking emotion.

 Listen all the way to the end and you'll know the perfect resolution of pi.
 You won't be disappointed.